zeittresor/gan_organism_arena/README.md

 ## Performance model

 The project deliberately decouples simulation from rendering.
 Organism decision/evolution ticks default to 12 Hz while the camera can render at the display frame rate.
 Every organism is one moving Node3D containing a MultiMesh of local biological cells, so all cells are not individually transformed every frame.
 Morphology is rebuilt only when development visibly changes.
 Per-organism event memory is bounded.

+### Alpha8 habitats, ecology and sound

+Alpha8 extends the working 3D evolution loop beyond a permanently aquatic box.
+Keys **5-9** switch between increasingly mixed habitats, from open water to water/land/sky.
+Habitat adaptation is heritable, so organisms are selected by aquatic, terrestrial and flight competence rather than being magically converted.
+Social evolution now includes courtship, group cohesion, simple hierarchy and predator/prey pressure.
+Procedural 3D organism calls and changing habitat ambience are independent from Windows TTS.
+At the population cap, weak organisms may be displaced by viable offspring so generation turnover can continue.

+**New controls:** 5-9 habitat stages; NumPad + / - expands or shrinks the XYZ world.

 The most useful performance controls are: